joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-strings/basics-of-strings.md

 String
 A textual value (sequence of characters).

-String literal (or “literal string”)
+String literal (or "literal string")
 A string value written explicitly in code, written as a text value surrounded by double quotation marks or single quotation marks.